Solving problems the right way.

 Enter Andrew, your most influential business stakeholder whose support is critical for the project.
 And he is not enthusiastic about your plans.
 At all.

-(This case study is from a session I led in 2021.)
+(This case study is from a session I facilitated in 2021.)

 Yana, 28